Jack Thorne (mathematician): Career and research

 In joint work with James Newton, Thorne has established symmetric power functoriality for all holomorphic modular forms.

 Awards and honors

 Thorne was awarded the Whitehead Prize in 2017.
 In 2018, Thorne was an invited speaker at the International Congress of Mathematicians in Rio de Janeiro.
 He was awarded the 2018 SASTRA Ramanujan Prize for his contributions to the field of mathematics.
 He shared the prize with Yifeng Liu.
 In April 2020 he was elected a Fellow of the Royal Society.
 In 2020 he received the EMS Prize of the European Mathematical Society, in 2021 he was awarded a New Horizons in Mathematics Prize and in 2022 he was awarded the Adams Prize.
-For 2023 he received the Cole Prize in Number Theory of the AMS.
+For 2023 he received the Cole Prize in Number Theory of the American Mathematical Society.
+In 2024 he received the Clay Research Award jointly with James Newton.